History of democracy: By region

 dissolved the main opposition party (Cambodia National Rescue Party) in 2017 and effectively implemented a one-man dictatorship.

 In Europe, Ukraine saw several protest movements leading to a switch from effective oligarchy to more democracy; As of 2019, since the Maidan revolution of February 2014 Ukraine has seen two presidential elections and the peaceful transfer of power.

 Not all movement has promoted democracy, however.
 In Poland and Hungary, so-called "illiberal democracies" have taken hold, with the ruling parties in both countries considered by the EU and by civil society to be working to undermine democratic governance.

 Within English-speaking Western democracies, "protection-based" attitudes combining cultural conservatism and leftist economic attitudes were the strongest predictor of support for authoritarian modes of governance.

+2024

+As of November 2024, almost every incumbent party worldwide facing election in 2024 lost vote share, including in South Africa, India, France, the United Kingdom, and Japan.
+Among democracies, over 80 percent saw the incumbent party lose support compared to the last election.
+This is the first time this has ever happened since 1905 (when data was first recorded) and the first time in the history of democracy, as universal suffrage began in 1894.

 Overall

 Despite the number of democratic states has continued to grow since 2006, the share of weaker electoral democracies has grown significantly.
 This is the strongest causal factor behind fragile democracies.